pnkfelix/presentations/qcon-london2016/src/c01_cargo.md

 This is important when pulling in third party libraries.

+## Fixing versions

+`cargo` generates a `Cargo.lock` file that tracks the versions you built the project with

+Intent: application (i.e. final) crates should check their `Cargo.lock` into version control

+ * Ensures that future build attempts will choose the *same* versions

+However: library (i.e. intermediate) crates should *not* check their `Cargo.lock` into version control.

+ * Instead, everyone should follow sem.ver.; then individual applications can mix different libraries into their final product, upgrading intermediate libraries as necessary

 ## Crate dependency graph

 Compiler ensures one cannot pass struct defined